alextanhongpin/css-best-practices/README.md

 ### Use an Icon Element
 + Instead of `spans`, use the `i` elements for icons.
 It makes it easier to identify the icons location on the page.
+Still using sprite images instead of SVG icons?
+Try using FontCustom - it helps generate the complete `.css` and `SVG fonts` for your project.
+You just need to provide the SVG icons templates.
 ```css
 <p><i class="icon icon-comment"></i>23 comments</p>
 ...